Job-Hunting Tools:Search for Jobs

 One interesting trend we've seen is of employers "Googling" the names of prospective job-seekers -- typing each name into one or more search engines -- and basing initial candidate screening decisions partly on the number (and quality) of hits for each job-seeker.
 The lesson?
 Your brand needs to have a strong online presence.

 And finally, don't forget to promote your brand on the job.
 Workers often assume the boss knows your accomplishments, but often times s/he does not.
 Certainly at review time, have a list of all you have achieved since your last review, but also consider finding ways to let the boss know your successes throughout the year.

 Become an ExpertNothing builds credibility in a career brand more than establishing yourself as an expert in your field.

 Start by writing articles that showcase your knowledge -- and getting them published (ideally) in noteworthy media outlets.
 Consider self-publishing.

 Seek out conferences and meetings where you can give speeches and presentations.

 Play up awards and other recognition that can help label you an expert.

 Get quoted by offering your thoughts, ideas, and opinions to journalists and reporters.

-Consider constructing a professional Website where you can publish all your articles and speeches.
+Consider constructing a professional Website or blog where you can publish all your articles and speeches.

 Build RelationshipsNothing in marketing is more powerful than a promotion tool called word-of-mouth, which can be defined as what people say about you.